ROBMYERS1856/University-of-Minnesota-/README.md

     - Cloud Security
         - AWS, IaaS, PaaS, SaaS
     - Ethical Hacking and Penetration:
+        - Metasploit
+        - SSH commands
+        - Common Injections and other "hacking" techniques
     - Digital Forensics
         - Autopsy and Cell Phone Forensics
     - Web Vulnerabilities and Security

-## Cybersecurity Careers:

-    - Digital Forensics Methods
-    - Penetration Testing
-    - Vulnerability Assessment
-    - Security Operations and Analytics
+        - Firewalls, and other rules/policies

 ## Programming and Scripting: